- April 25, 2017

 - Posted by: Intern YWCA

 - Category: News

-Students began arriving around 9 AM to be paired up with their UC Berkeley mentors.
-From there, mentors were able to take their student pair around campus to do things like see the Campanile, sit in on a class, or hike the Big “C”.
+Students began arriving around 9 AM to meet UC Berkeley mentors.
+From there, mentors were able to take high school students around campus to do things like see the Campanile, sit in on a class, or hike the Big “C”.
 Students mentioned that their favorite parts of Shadow Day included visiting the BAMPFA art museum, checking out the Greek life and the co-op system, and chatting with UC Berkeley students.